mayraberrones94/Aprendizaje/README.md

 for term, coefficient, std_err, z_score in result:
     print(f'{term:>12}{coefficient:>14.3f}{std_err:>13.3f}{z_score:>10.3f}')
 ```
-As a result of this we have the folowing table:
+As a result of this we have the following table:

 |            |Coefficient  | Std.
 Error  | Z Score|
 |------------|--------------|-------------|----------|